beyond-the-cloud-dev/soql-lib/website/docs/features/fls.md

 }
 ```

-The object permissions, field-level security, sharing rules are enforced.
+The object permissions, field-level security, and sharing rules are enforced.
-Access to `Account` object and fields: `Account.Name`, `Account.AccountNumber` will be checked.
+Access to the `Account` object and fields (`Account.Name` and `Account.AccountNumber`) will be checked.

 ```apex
 public without sharing class ExampleController {